coolgpu/coolgpu_blog/_posts/2020-09-13-backpropagation.md

 <p>where \(s \in \left[ {1,\;{N_s} } \right]\), \(c \in \left[ {1,\;{N_c} } \right]\) and \(k \in \left[ {1,\;{N_k} } \right]\) are the indices along individual dimesions.</p>

-<p><strong>BatchNorm layer</strong>: a module that was proposed by [Ioffe and Szegedy] and is widely used in neural networks to help make the training faster and more stable through normalization of the batch data by re-centering and re-scaling.
+<p><strong>BatchNorm layer</strong>: a module that was proposed by Ioffe and Szegedy<sup>[<a href="#_Reference2">2</a>]</sup> and is widely used in neural networks to help make the training faster and more stable through normalization of the batch data by re-centering and re-scaling.
 BatchNorm is applied across all samples in the batch but for each feature channel separately.
 The blue color of the data in Figure 1 represents one channel.
 The output \(\vec y\) from BatchNorm is computed as </p>

 <div class="alert alert-secondary equation">
 	<span>\({y_{s,c,k} } = {w_c} \cdot \frac{ { {x_{s,c,k} } - {\mu _c} } }{ {\sqrt {\sigma _c^2} } } + {\beta _c}\) </span><span class="ref-num"> (2)</span>